DhanushPrakash6/Transparent-IPO-Token-Allocation-DApp/README.md

-# TrueShare (Transparent IPO Token Allocation dApp)
+# TrueShare - Transparent IPO Token Allocation dApp

 A Polkadot-native application that ensures fair and verifiable token allocations using on-chain randomness, open algorithms, and governance.